 Dora Cano-Ramirez and Dr Antony Dodd

-BCAI have supported me to travel to the laboratory of collaborator Prof. Hiroshi Kudoh at the Center for Ecological Research in Kyoto University to perform deep analysis of a cell signaling pathway under natural conditions.
-The reason why we conducted this work was to gain new insights into how a signaling pathway that we identified in the laboratory functions under natural conditions.
+BCAI have supported me to travel to the laboratory of collaborator Prof. Hiroshi Kudoh at the Center for Ecological Research in Kyoto University to perform deep analysis of a cell signalling pathway under natural conditions.
+The reason why we conducted this work was to gain new insights into how a signalling pathway that we identified in the laboratory functions under natural conditions.
 This is important to begin to translate processes studied in the laboratory that underpin plant survival into an agricultural context, to identify new candidate mechanisms for enhancing crop production.

 Gene Editing Workshop